zhaadayx/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\*
+\*\***Describe your setting, players, activity and goals here.**\*\* When one person is using the bathroom, it is hard to tell whether the bathroom is empty except knocking the door.
+We want to design a light on the door showing other person obviously the status of the restroom.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.